imanuelcostigan/dataonderivatives/cran-comments.md

 ## Test results

+* Error on testing oldrel (R 4.0.5) as the package requires 4.1.0 (use of the new pipe operator).
-Across all environments: 0 errors ✓ | 0 warnings ✓ | 0 notes ✓
+* Otherwise, no issues across environments: 0 errors ✓ | 0 warnings ✓ | 0 notes ✓